sebasjm/antlr/README.txt

 3.0ea7 -

+* undefined lexer rules were not announced! fixed.

+* unreachable messages for Tokens rule now indicate rule name not alt.
+E.g.,

+  Ruby.lexer.g:24:1: The following token definitions are unreachable: IVAR

+* nondeterminism warnings improved for Tokens rule:

+Ruby.lexer.g:10:1: Multiple token rules can match input such as ""0".."9"": INT, FLOAT As a result, tokens(s) FLOAT were disabled for that input

 * DOT diagrams didn't show escaped char properly.

 * Char literals are now "a" not 'a'.
 This rendered most of my unit tests